amirfa2/Project_Week_4_Cryptos/README.txt

 	•	coin_ethereum.csv
 	•	coin_dogecoin.csv

-These datasets were merged and cleaned for further analysis in SQL.
+These datasets were merged and cleaned for further analysis in SQL and modularized in Python.

 Key Findings

+		Volume Correlation:
-	•	Volume Correlation: There is a notable correlation between the trading volumes of Bitcoin and other cryptocurrencies.
+	• 	There is a notable correlation between the trading volumes of Bitcoin and other cryptocurrencies.
 However, Dogecoin exhibited more extreme changes due to its higher volatility.
+		Market Diversification:
-	•	Market Diversification: The dominance of Bitcoin has decreased over time, reflecting a more diversified cryptocurrency market.
+	•	The dominance of Bitcoin has decreased over time, reflecting a more diversified cryptocurrency market.

-	•	Volatility and Investment Risk:
+		Volatility and Investment Risk:
 	•	Bitcoin is relatively less volatile than other cryptocurrencies.
 	•	Dogecoin is more volatile, offering higher potential short-term gains but also greater risks.
 	•	Investors seeking stability should consider allocating a larger portion of their portfolio to Bitcoin and Ethereum while balancing riskier investments like Dogecoin.

 Presentation Url: https://docs.google.com/presentation/d/1A40pjKiK_zTObghs-92OotXCVl-PKVv9fSRqcHs-Qvs/edit#slide=id.g307fb920164_1_4